rikedyp/APLWorkshop/course/plan.md

 Introduction to APL and Problem Solving

-Estimated time: `5 hrs`
+Estimated time: `6 hrs`

 ## First Steps
+Estimated time: `35 mins`

 #### Learning Objectives

-- LO1: Be able to type APL symbols
+1. Use an APL interpreter
-- LO2: Understand the meaning of monadic and dyadic function application
+1. Understand the meaning of monadic and dyadic function application
-- LO3: Understand the order of execution and be able to change it with parentheses
+1. Understand the order of execution

 #### Success Criteria
+Students can:
+1. Type APL symbols
-- SC1: Students can solve simple arithmetic problems using reductions
+1. Solve simple arithmetic problems using reductions
+1. Change the order of execution using parentheses

 Primitives & Basic constructs: